jmetev1/petroTwitter/reading/index.md

 ## Thinking in Components

-When building front-end applications, one very good approach is to break apart the functionality of the application into small, easily understandable and reusable pieces.
-We often call these pieces *components*, and in Angular specifically, we call them *directives*.
-Angular directives are custom HTML elements with super powers.
+When designing and building front-end applications, a good approach is to break apart the functionality of the application into small, easily understandable and reusable pieces.
+We often call these pieces *components*, and in Angular specifically, we typically build components using *directives* (specifically element directives).
+Angular's element directives are custom HTML elements with special powers.
 When composed together in just the right way, these components work in concert to accomplish the goals of the application you are building.

 The practice of teasing apart an application into small components lies somewhere in the spectrum between an art and a science.
-There are often several ways to accomplish the same goal, and the more artful approaches yield better quality code that is equally as simple.
+There are often several ways to accomplish the same goal, and more artful approaches tend to yield better quality code that is equally as simple to understand.
 Through your own experiences -- both positive and negative -- you will develop skills to artfully navigate this terrain.

-The specific extent of each component's super powers is another area that you will find challenging.
-With practice, you will learn how much power to give each element and be able to identify where to place code that implements those powers.
+The specific extent of each component's capabilities is another area that you will find challenging.
+With practice, you will learn how much capability to give each element and be able to identify where to place code that implements those capabilities.

 In this sprint, the decision about how to split the app into componenets has already been made for you.
-Each directive lives in its own file inside of the `src/components/` directory.
-During this sprint you will be building out these directives to correctly interact with each other and the YouTube Data API.
+Each directive lives in its own file inside of the `src/components` directory.
+During this sprint you will be building out these directives to correctly interact with each other and the YouTube data API.
 Here's how they are organized:

 ![Video Player component layout](https://github.com/reactorcore/course.ng-cast/raw/master/assets/components.png "Video Player component layout")